Avoid Foreclosure in Maryland

 7 Steps To Prevent Foreclosure In Maryland

 You are probably feeling overwhelmed right now if you are one the thousands of people about to face foreclosure in Maryland these days.
-Your house is probably worth half what you owe, and you are so stressed and angry, you can hardly think clearly.
+Your house might not be worth what you owe, and you are so stressed and angry, you can hardly think clearly.

-There are several methods and strategies that you can use to prevent foreclosure in Maryland.
+There are several ways to prevent foreclosure in Maryland.
 They are not mutually exclusive.
 The most important thing to remember as you go through this experience is to take your time.
 You do not want to miss important deadlines but, at the same time, you do not want to rush into anything that will make matters worse.
 It took you a while to get into trouble and it will take some patience to work your way out.

 1. Identify Why You Are In Trouble

-Ask yourself, how can I avoid foreclosure?
+Ask yourself, are there any ways I can avoid foreclosure?
 Then pause and try to figure out why you are in this position.
 It may be due to one sole cause or to various causes.
 Some of the reasons might be in your control and others are not.
 You need to have this information ready because you are going to be drilled about it if anyone offers help.

 For instance, you or your spouse may have lost a job or seen income to your business drop significantly.
 If the latter happened, prepare data about when this began to occur and have your tax information ready.
 Your latest tax returns may be helpful in establishing the problem.